-Prerequisite: Acceptance to the Occupational Therapy Assistant Program.
-This course is an eight-week full-time clinical experience under the supervision of a licensed occupational therapy assistant or occupational therapist.
+Prerequisite: Acceptance to the Occupational Therapy Assistant Program This course is an eight-week full-time clinical experience under the supervision of a licensed occupational therapy assistant or occupational therapist.
 Fieldwork requirements must be completed within 12 months of technical coursework.
 Fieldwork requirements must be completed within 12 months after successful completion of the didactic coursework.

 Forty clinical hours a week.
+Credit: Three semester hours.